kairora/readme-generator/README.md

 ![ISC license](https://img.shields.io/badge/License-ISC-blue.svg)

 ## Description
-This CLI program enables a user to generate a quality README.md file after giving responses to a series of prompts.
+This CLI program enables a user to generate a quality README Markdown file after giving responses to a series of prompts.
 This enables the user to spend less time creating a good README and more time on the project itself.

 ---